 The biennial Michael Hill International Violin Competition is a much-appreciated cultural buffer as winter envelops the city.

-Tonight, three finalists were making their concerto bid for the ultimate prize, working with a specially charged Auckland Philharmonia Orchestra under Rumon Gamba.
+Three finalists were making their concerto bid for the ultimate prize on Saturday night, working with a specially charged Auckland Philharmonia Orchestra under Rumon Gamba.

-Runner-up Eunae Koh, from South Korea, so memorable in Thursday's chamber music semi-finals, had chosen Brahms.
-While the first movement had its testing moments, she brought real character to the composer's more extrovert pages, and entranced in a lingering Adagio.
+Runner-up Eunae Koh, from South Korea, so memorable in Thursday's chamber music semifinals, had chosen Brahms.
+While the first movement had its testing moments, she brought real character to the composer's more extroverted pages, and entranced in a lingering Adagio.

 It is difficult not to feel an immense affection for this competition and what it stands for.

-The presentation tonight was very much in-house (in 2013 the government's Arts, Culture and Heritage minister had made an appearance).
+The presentation was very much in-house (in 2013 the Minister for Arts, Culture and Heritage made an appearance).

 This award has put our country on the international map; not only for its concerts in Queenstown and Auckland, but for its extensive, high-quality streaming of every single performance going out to thousands around the country and beyond.

-Eunae Koh predictably took off the chamber music prize and Suyeon Kang the audience award.
+Eunae Koh predictably took the chamber music prize and Suyeon Kang the audience award.

 Where: Auckland Town Hall